Speculation builds on a Verizon-Charter tie-up, no offer made

-Speculation over a combination of the companies underscores the pressure the nation's largest wireless carrier faces to do a deal in the wake of AT&T Inc's (T.N) planned $85.4 billion takeover of Time Warner Inc (TWX.N).
-Verizon and other carriers also face a saturated smartphone market.
+Speculation over a combination of the companies underscores the pressure the nation's largest wireless carrier faces to do a deal in the wake of AT&T Inc's planned $85.4 billion takeover of Time Warner Inc. Verizon and other carriers also face a saturated smartphone market.

 "I think the market is predictably impatient and wants Verizon to do something yesterday," said Craig Moffett, an analyst at MoffettNathanson.
 "The market inevitably draws the comparison to AT&T that, for better or worse, has made its big strategic bet."